carzaga1/UnsuperDL-EEG-BSUPP/README.md

-# Project Thesis Title: *Generalizability of an Unsupervised Deep Learning Algorithm in Detecting Burst Suppression in Pediatric EEG Data*
+# Project Thesis Title: *An Unsupervised Deep Learning Algorithm for Burst Suppression Detection in Pediatric EEG Data: Assessing Generalizability.*

 A brief overview of the project.
 Who is involved.
 What it entails.
 Why it important.
 And how it will be achieved.